 Staten Island Works to Bring Students Back

 Staten Island, another area that was hit hard by the hurricane, is also looking forward to resuming classes this week.
-Teachers will be working hard to get students back up to par on their studies after so many days missed.
+Teachers will be working hard to get students back up to par with their studies after so many days missed.

 “Missing a week is not something that is good for the education of our kids,” Mayor Bloomberg was reported saying at SI Live